benjaminion/upgrading-ethereum-book/src/book.md

 Interestingly, [due to](https://github.com/ethereum/consensus-specs/issues/1322) the way the integer arithmetic is constructed in [the implementation](/part3/transition/epoch#def_process_slashings) the result of this calculation will be zero if $3SB < T$.
 Effectively, the penalty is rounded down to the nearest whole amount of Ether.
 As a consequence, when there are few slashings there is no extra correlated slashing penalty at all, which is probably a good thing.

 The proportional slashing multiplier was increased gradually through the early deployment of the beacon chain.
-At Genesis it was set to one (`PROPORTIONAL_SLASHING_MULTIPLIER`), at Altair it was increased to two (`PROPORTIONAL_SLASHING_MULTIPLIER_ALTAIR`), and at Bellatrix set to its final value of three (`PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX`).
+At Genesis, it was set to one (`PROPORTIONAL_SLASHING_MULTIPLIER`), at Altair it was increased to two (`PROPORTIONAL_SLASHING_MULTIPLIER_ALTAIR`), and at Bellatrix set to its final value of three (`PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX`).
 This was intended to punish slashed validators less harshly while we were becoming accustomed to running the beacon chain.
 As it happened, no correlated slashings occurred that incurred a penalty greater than zero under this mechanism.

 ##### Other penalties